-It should be observed in Tables IX and X that lower dc voltages of the cable produce lower harmonic currents.
+It should be observed in Tables X and XI that lower dc voltages of the cable produce lower harmonic currents.
 Lower dc voltage means lower ac-side voltage.
 As these ac voltages are the sources of harmonics (both voltage and current), lower dc rated voltage of the cable will produce lower harmonic current.
-It should also be noticed in these Tables that higher smoothing inductances at the converter terminals lower the harmonic current for the same dc voltage.
+It should also be noticed in these tables that higher smoothing inductances at the converter terminals lower the harmonic current for the same dc voltage.
 This is caused by higher voltage drop across the higher smoothing inductances.

-The level of ac losses due to harmonic currents in the dc cables do not pose any problem for the reliable operation of the dc cables [10].
-The ac losses due to the harmonic currents (Table IX) are much less than the thermal heat in-leak to the cryostat which is on the order of 3-5 W/m.
+The level of ac losses due to harmonic currents in the dc cables do not pose any problem for the reliable operation of the dc cables [15].
+The ac losses due to the harmonic currents (Table X) are much less than the thermal heat in-leak to the cryostat which is on the order of 3-5 W/m.
 This means that dc harmonic filters will not be required.
 It will lower the cost of the converters a little and also increase the reliability of operation by eliminating some accessories in the system.

-C. Comparison between Base Design and Demko Design
+C. Comparison Between Base Design and Demko Design

-The base design (Fig. 1) is a standard design where the SUPPLY stream of the cryogen flows through the core of the cable assembly and the RETURN stream envelops thesecond concentric HTS cylinder.
+The base design (Fig. 1) is the standard design where the SUPPLY stream of the cryogen flows through the core of the cable assembly and the RETURN stream envelops the second concentric HTS cylinder.
 This is very desirable for cryogenic considerations because of its ability to cool the cable system uniformly.
 The SUPPLY stream of cryogen is enclosed inside the high-voltage HTS cylinder.
 This SUPPLY stream of cryogen has to be taken out of the cable system at every refrigeration station for recirculation and cooling.
-This means that the SUPPLY stream has to penetrate through the high-voltage envelop to be delivered to the refrigeration system which is at ground potential.
+This means that the SUPPLY stream has to penetrate through the high-voltage envelope to be delivered to the refrigeration system which is at ground potential.
 This can be done by designing a high-voltage bushing to be placed at each station of the refrigeration system.
-It will be expensive and a potential source of unreliability due to thermal, mechanical and electric stresses.
+It will be expensive and a potential source of unreliability due to thermal, mechanical, and electric stresses.
+In contrast, both the cryogen streams are at ground potential under steady-state operation in the Demko design (Fig. 2).
+From an electrical standpoint, this design will be simpler, cost effective, and more reliable.